dorumd/rss-reader-symfony/README.md

 #            builder: AppBundle\Builder\NYTimesFeedBuilder
 ```

-Builder class parameter is optional, for cases when you have a special feed and you wan't to do some processing.
+Builder class parameter is optional, for cases when you have a special feed and you want to do some processing.

 Feed data is cached for 60s.
 Modify `feed_cache_ttl` parameter according to your needs.